Navigating the file system

 The command also works on native Linux systems and opens the default file manager.
 However, it does not work on WSL, as you do not have access to an extra graphical user interface.

-In a Unix filesystem, the root directory is referred by a single slash character, /.
+In a Unix filesystem, the root directory is represented by a single slash character, /.
 Inside this directory, there are several important directories: bin contains built-in programs, data contains miscellaneous data, Users contains user data, and tmp contains temporary files that do not need to be stored long-term.

-You can find the same structure on WSL, however, the default directory structure is different on Windows and the root directory is drive:\.
+You can find the same structure on WSL.
+However, the default directory structure is different on Windows, and the root directory is drive:\.

 Input

-$ ls
+ls

 Output